Skip to main content

 });

 The in-memory examples above work for single-process servers.
-In production, use a persistent store (database, Redis) to track processed payload hashes across restarts and multiple instances.
+In production, use a persistent store (database, Redis) to track processed delivery IDs and event IDs across restarts and multiple instances.